 A 2000 Saturday Night Live

 skit with Christopher Walken made fun of the extremely loud cowbell in this song.
 In the skit, the band would get upset when Will Ferrell would play the bell too loud, but Walken kept calling for "More Cowbell."
 In the skit, Walken plays a super-producer named Bruce Dickinson, who the band respects enough to put up with his cowbell antics.
-There really is a Bruce Dickinson (besides the Iron Maiden lead singer), but he didn't produce "(Don't Fear) The Reaper" - that was David Lucas, who also brought us the GE "We bring good things to life" and the AT&T "Reach out and touch someone" jingles.
+There really is a Bruce Dickinson (besides the Iron Maiden lead singer), but he didn't produce "(Don't Fear) The Reaper" - that was David Lucas, who also brought us the General Electric "We bring good things to life" and the AT&T "Reach out and touch someone" jingles.
 Dickinson is an archivist who works on album reissues, which means gathering master tapes to ensure the best sound quality.
 He is credited as the reissue producer on a later version of the album, which apparently is how he was named in the sketch.

 Lucas and Dickinson both appeared on the Just My Show